Henry

 concern, and interests.

-I also want to add that the category of teacher voice points to the need
+the category of teacher voice points to the need

 for radical educators to join together in a wider social movement dedi-